 causes the pages starting at addr and continuing for at most len bytes to be mapped from the object represented by descriptor fd, starting at byte offset pos.
 The starting address of the region is returned; for the convenience of the system, it may be different than that supplied unless the MAP_FIXED flag is given, in which case the exact address will be used or the call will fail.
 The actual amount mapped is returned in len.
 The addr, len, and pos parameters must all be multiples of the pagesize.
 The parameter prot specifies the accessibility of the mapped pages.
 The parameter flags specifies the type of object to be mapped, mapping options, and whether modifications made to this mapped copy of the page are to be kept private, or are to be shared with other references.
 Possible types include MAP_FILE, mapping a regular file or character-special device memory, and MAP_ANON, which maps memory not associated with any specific file.
-The file descriptor used for creating MAP_ANON regions is used only for naming, and may be given as -1 if no name is associated with the region‡.
+The file descriptor used for creating MAP_ANON regions is used only for naming, and may be given as -1 if no name is associated with the region[‡].
 The MAP_NOEXTEND flag prevents the mapped file from being extended despite rounding due to the granularity of mapping.
+The MAP_HASSEMAPHORE flag allows special handling for regions that may contain semaphores.
 The MAP_INHERIT flag allows a region to be inherited after an exec.

-A facility is provided to synchronize a mapped region with the file it maps; the call msync(addr, len); caddr_t addr; int len;
+A facility is provided to synchronize a mapped region with the file it maps; the call msync(addr, len); caddr t addr; int len;